• HOME

 If you’re headed to the more backpacker-friendly town of San Pedro La Laguna, you can’t miss the Sababa Resort.
 Perched lakefront to the right of the docks, the hotel is in a prime location for beautiful lake views and accessing “downtown” San Pedro with a quick 5-minute walk.

 The Sababa Resort was one of the first hotels in Lake Atitlán that caught our eye.
-We lived in a tiny home on the slope of Volcán San Pedro for two months and went to the Sababa restaurant/cafe regularly for lava cake and fresh juice!
+We lived in a tiny home on the slope of Volcán San Pedro for two months and stopped by the Sababa restaurant/cafe regularly.
+Their lava cake and fresh juice easily make this one of the best restaurants in San Pedro La Laguna!

 If you want to base yourself in one of the buzzing towns of Lake Atitlán, San Pedro is a great choice with lots of things to do and places to eat.
 Check room rates for Sababa Resort and reserve your spot!
 Booking.com offers free cancellation on most rooms.